Raku/nqp/docs/ops.markdown

 ## writefh
 * `writefh(Handle $fh, Mu $str)`

 Output the given object to the filehandle.
+Returns the number of bytes written.

 # <a id="extern"></a> External command Opcodes